FOREVER YOURS – Out 26 December 2018

-She knew she ought to be more excited about her contract with the up-and-coming boutique opera artist agency, Adagio, but yet she couldn’t seem to muster up much enthusiasm.
-Her heart was so raw from Pedro’s abandonment, that her own good fortune seemed to pale in comparison.
+She knew she ought to be more excited about her contract with the up-and-coming boutique opera artist agency, Adagio, but yet she couldn’t seem to dredge up much enthusiasm.
+Her heart was so raw from Pedro’s abandonment that her recent good fortune seemed to pale in comparison.

 “Rubbish.
-It was you who sang at mother’s funeral and caught his eye, it was you who aced that audition in Oviedo last week, despite having a broken heart, and it is you he is salivating over.
+It was you who sang at mother’s funeral and caught his eye, you who aced that performance in Oviedo last week – despite having a broken heart – and it is you he is salivating over.
 I heard he told an EMI record exec that you’re the best thing he’s seen since Montserrat Caballe.”

 Carmen shook her head.
 “It’s so overwhelming.
 I don’t think I’ve processed it yet.”

-“It’s not surprising, especially with everything going on in your personal life.
-When you get over Pedro, you’ll start to feel excited.
+“It’s not surprising with everything going on in your personal life, but when you get over Pedro, you’ll start to feel excited.
+Trust me.
 It’s just going to take some time.”

-Carmen nodded.
-At the moment she couldn’t see past the faded white-washed walls of her father’s house.
+Carmen hoped Floria was right.
+At the moment she couldn’t see past the faded, white-washed walls of her father’s house.
 Ever since the split, she’d been hiding out here, keeping her head down and speaking to no one.
-The rustic, slightly dilapidated building reminded her of her childhood, a time when she’d felt safe.
-It was only when she looked out at the cobalt blue sky above the rolling hills lined with trees, that she felt a momentary sense of peace.
+The rustic, slightly dilapidated building reminded her of her childhood, a time when she’d felt safe and nurtured.
+It was only when she gazed out at the cobalt blue sky above the rolling hills lined with trees that she felt any peace.

-“You’re on the right path now,” Floria was saying.
+“You’re on the right path now,” Floria said.
 “Being with Jet Anderson’s agency will open many, many doors.
 It’s a bit like Donna getting into the London Philharmonic.
 I hardly ever see her anymore, she’s so busy with performances and recordings.”

-Donna was their other half-sister, a talented violinist, who’d moved to London from Austria, where she was born, to play in the prestigious LPO.
+Donna was their other half-sister, a talented violinist, who had moved to London from Austria, where she was born, to play for the prestigious LPO.

 “I hope so.
-I hadn’t heard of them until that man, Jet Anderson, approached me at the funeral, but then that’s not surprising living in Barcelona.”
+I hadn’t heard of Adagio until Jet Anderson approached me at the funeral, but then that’s not surprising living in Barcelona.”